wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    * https://github.com/boltops-learn (private repos by invitation)
    <br /><br />

 Control Plane pricing: AKS is free.
-GKE is free for one zonal cluster.
-Otherwise it's $72/month.
+GKE is free for one zonal cluster, then $72/month.
 <a target="_blank" href="https://calculator.aws/#/addService/EKS">Pricing for EKS alone</a> is $73/month for each cluster in us-west-2 (0.10 USD per hour x 730 hours per month).